r-spatial/RQGIS3/README.md

 #> [4] "Polygon centroids------------------------------------>saga:polygoncentroids"```
 ```

 This returns four functions we could use.
-Here, we'll choose the QGIS function named `native:centroids`.
+Here, we'll choose the QGIS3 function named `native:centroids`.
 Subsequently, we would like to know how we can use it, i.e. which function parameters we need to specify.

 ``` r
 get_usage(alg = "native:centroids")